stevekerrick/GraphqlToTsql/docs/documentation.md

 ### PluralName (Optional)

-When querying a list of items, `GraphqlToTsql` needs a plural form of the `Name`.
+When querying a list of items, `GraphqlToTsql` uses a plural form of the `Name`.
 By default `GraphqlToSql` appends an "s" to the `Name`.
 For `Name`s where that doesn't work, you need to supply the `PluralName`.